smartbooster/core-bundle/README.md

 - Query functions to extends Doctrine DQL capacity
 - SentryCallback with special CleverCloud dedicated behavior
 - Utils for Array, Date, Math, Regex and String
+- Validator constraints for EmailChain, Modulo, Password and more

 ## Installation